Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: Joint EM- and BB-Domain Designs

-We notice that the design of the EM-domain precoder and combiner essentially involves selecting the optimal mode from a predefined set $\mathcal{M}_{\mathrm{EM}}$ as outlined in constraint \eqref{eq:original_problem_d}, which is difficult to handle directly.
-To facilitate the algorithm development, we introduce a dictionary matrix and binary selection variables to equivalently replace the original EM-domain precoder and combiner, and then transform the original problem into a more solvable mixed-binary nonlinear programming form.
-To be specific, the EM-domain precoder $\mathbf{F}_{\mathrm{EM}}$ and combiner $\mathbf{W}_{\mathrm{EM}}$ are respectively reformulated as
+A major challenge in designing the EM-domain precoder $\mathbf{F}_{\mathrm{EM}}$ and combiner $\mathbf{W}_{\mathrm{EM}}$ arises due to the discrete mode selection from a predefined finite set $\mathcal{D}_{\mathrm{EM}}$, as indicated by constraint \eqref{eq:original_problem_c}.
+Directly addressing these discrete variables is computationally demanding.
+To simplify the optimization process, we introduce an equivalent formulation using dictionary matrices and binary selection variables, thus converting the EM-domain precoder and combiner design into a more tractable mixed-binary nonlinear programming form.